Employer and employee salary expectations are misaligned.

 Never before in my 30 years in the employment sector have I experienced a time where employers and employees have such varied expectations around what salaries can or should be paid in New Zealand Industry.

-The 2023 Lawson Williams, New Zealand Institute of Food Science and Technology (NZIFST), The New Zealand Association for Operations and Supply Chian Professionals (NZPICS), and The New Zealand Food and Grocery Council (NZFGC) employer Salary Survey has been released, and shows some interesting trends around salaries and benefits.
+The 2023 Lawson Williams, New Zealand Institute of Food Science and Technology (NZIFST), The New Zealand Association for Operations and Supply Chian Professionals (NZPICS), and The New Zealand Food and Grocery Council (NZFGC) employer Salary Survey has been released and shows some interesting trends around salary increases and benefits.

 No surprises, salaries in New Zealand have increased significantly.

-It is no surprise that we report significant increases in salaries since our last survey in 2021, well beyond the more typical 3% annual CPI increase.
+It is no surprise that we report significant salary increases since our last survey in 2021, well beyond the more typical 3% annual CPI increase.

 The 2023 Industry Salary Survey reports an average salary increase across all positions in 2021 and 2022 of 6.4%.